Woman with a smile talking to a doctor

 Education Goes A Long Way Toward Prevention

-The more we help people learn about addiction, the more significant our impact can be.
-With the expertise of the Hazelden Betty Ford Foundation and Emory Healthcare’s world-renowned leadership in public health, medical education, and professional training, we are helping more communities throughout Georgia overcome the problems of substance use.
+At the Addiction Alliance of Georgia, we’re preparing a workforce of medical doctors, psychologists, nurses, public health, and other personnel in Georgia to be equipped with knowledge, skills, and abilities to address substance use disorder in Georgia.
+With the expertise of the Hazelden Betty Ford Foundation and Emory Healthcare’s world-renown leadership in public health, medical education and professional training, we are helping more communities throughout Georgia overcome the problems of substance use.

 Programs For Professionals And Medical Students